CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 http://localhost:9000/collections
 ```

-Each listed feature collection provides a name, title, description and extent.
+Each listed feature collection is described by a subset of its metadata,
+including name, title, description and extent.
-A set of links provide the URLs for accessing:
+A set of links provide URLs for accessing:

 * `self` - the feature collection metadata
 * `alt` - the feature collection metadata as an HTML view